kjappelbaum/pyepal/docs/_build/html/_sources/getting_started.rst.txt

 Caveats and tricks with Gaussian processes
 -------------------------------------------

 One fact that one needs to keep in mind is that :math:`\epsilon`-PAL will not work if the predictive variance does not make sense, for example, when the model is overconfident.
-And example of the predictions of an overconfident model, due to a training set that excludes a part of design space, is shown in the figure below
+An example of the predictions of an overconfident model, due to a training set that excludes a part of design space, is shown in the figure below

 .. image:: _static/overconfident_model.png
   :width: 600